gccloudone/aurora/content/en/vision.md

 The benefits of the Aurura Platform to Shared Services Canada include:

 1. **IT spending targeted to needs**
-Rather than pay for infrastructure that may sit dormant, it can be targeted when needed
+Rather than pay for infrastructure that may sit dormant, it can be targeted when needed.

 1. **Increased visibility into IT consumption costs** Available tooling that provides more insight into a solution's consumpton costs including how efficient a solution is utilizing its resources.